Establishing an Osprey Fund

-- In addition to cash donations, Osprey can accept donations in the form of other assets such as appreciated registered securities (which may mean capital gains savings for you) or life insurance policies.
+- In addition to cash donations, Osprey can accept donations in the form of other assets such as appreciated registered securities (which may mean capital gains savings for you).

 - For memorial funds honouring individuals who have recently died, we can supply donation forms and information about your Osprey Fund to have available at the memorial service.